 Next you have your decor items from the ‘keeper’ box.
 Don’t even look in the other boxes!
 Don’t space your items around the room.
 Group them in common themes ( odd numbers work well) and varying heights and layers and then most importantly, leave space between your groups.
 Depending on your personal aesthetics you will have a many layered curated room or a simple open space with only a few key pieces.
 Follow it through by not putting anything back that does not absolutely fit perfectly.

 Now stand back and look at your freshly curated room!
 You might not even need to buy new items for a room.
 Re-working and removing some items is often all it takes to give your room a new feel.

 Now on to the next room…

 Tips: Sometimes items in one room can transfer nicely in to another room.
-But the same rule applies… don’t use it just be cause you have it.
+But the same rule applies… don’t use it just because you have it.
 Make sure it has a story to tell wherever it goes.
 If you have some pieces that you absolutely can’t part with, but they don’t work in the space then wrap them up and if you have the room, store them.
 In a year or two they may fit when you rework another room.
-Send everything else off to charity (The Question and the Bye Bye boxes both!) to charity.
+Send everything else off to charity.
+(The Question and the Bye Bye boxes both!)
 Don't hesitate.
 Be Brutal.
 You will feel so much lighter and your February blahhs will March right on out of here.